ttimbers/ttimbers.github.io/_posts/2015-10-07-new-course-computation-in-the-physical-sciences.markdown

 over 3.5 weeks (Quest works on a block system).
 Each day, during that period there will be 3 hours of in-class time and then students are expected to work 5 additional hours/day on the course.
-I have decided to approach teaching this course primarily using the [Software Carpentry](http://software-carpentry.org/) live coding approach.
+I have decided to approach teaching this course primarily using the [Software Carpentry](http://software-carpentry.org/) live coding strategy.
 Additionally we will do in-class group code review sessions (inspired by [Philip Guo](http://cacm.acm.org/blogs/blog-cacm/175944-small-group-code-reviews-for-education/fulltext)) as well as hackathon-type sessions.
 I am in the midst of finalizing the